wave2future/lucastizma_helpers/README.markdown

     - ( void )shiftFrameWidth:( CGFloat )width animated:( BOOL )animated duration:( NSTimeInterval )duration;
     - ( void )shiftFrameHeight:( CGFloat )height animated:( BOOL )animated duration:( NSTimeInterval )duration;
     + ( void )beginAnimations;

+*This class should not contain any implementation-specific details.*

+`UIView+STAdditions` contains several helper methods used to more easily adjust components of a view's frame (`origin.x`, `origin.y`, `size.width`, `size.height`).
+There are methods to completely change the values of these components as well as methods to simply adjust the values of the components relatively.
+If these methods are called with the `animated:` and `duration:` selectors set to `YES` and a valid `NSTimeInterval` value, respectively, then the changes to the view will be animated using a `UIView` animation context.
+If the animation ID and context are not important for a particular animation (as they rarely are), you can use `beginAnimations` to avoid having to call `beginAnimations:context:`.

+For example, compare

+	[ UIView beginAnimations:nil context:NULL ];
+	[ UIView setAnimationDuration:0.5 ];

+	someView.frame = CGRectMake( ( someView.frame.origin.x + 40.0 ), someView.frame.origin.y,
+							     someView.frame.size.width, someView.frame.size.height );

+	[ UIView commitAnimations ];

+with the functionally identical yet syntactically more succinct

+	[ someView shiftFrameX:40.0 animated:YES duration:0.5 ];